eschwartz/eschwartz.github.io/_posts/2015-09-18-dead-simple-rxjs-todo-list.md

     });
 {% endhighlight %}

-As you can see, the `addOperation` returns a function which receives a state, and returns a modified state with the new todo item:
+As you can see, the `addOperation` returns a function which receives a state, and sends back a modified state with the new todo item:

 {% highlight javascript %}
 var state = { items: ['work', 'eat'] };

-// Create an operation which adds 'sleep'' to state.items. var addSleep = addOperation('sleep');
+// Create an operation which adds 'sleep' to state.items. var addSleep = addOperation('sleep');

-addSleep(state);        // --> { items: ['work', 'eat', 'sleep'] }
+addSleep(state);        // { items: ['work', 'eat', 'sleep'] }
 {% endhighlight %}

 And we could easily do this same thing for a `removeTodo` operation